Xcel Energy Cabin Creek fire: Emergency response

-Clear Creek emergency communications center first received word of the incident at 2:03 pm after an RPI contractor notified Xcel about the incident and the Xcel employee called 9-1-1.
+Clear Creek County Emergency Dispatch first received word of the incident at 2:03 pm after an RPI contractor notified Xcel about the incident and the Xcel employee called 9-1-1.
 First responders were immediately dispatched, but were not told that the fire was in a confined space, nor that specialized equipment by highly trained rescuers would be needed.
-After the enormity of the rescue was recognized, local first responders requested the help of a large, suburban Denver fire department.
-They also requested a mine rescue team from Climax Molybdenum Company's Henderson mine.
+After the scale of the rescue was recognized, local first responders requested the help of Denver's West Metro Fire Rescue, which was trained for confined-space rescues in their role as the sponsoring agency for Urban Search and Rescue Colorado Task Force 1 and had a mutual aid agreement with the Clear Creek Fire Department for confined-space rescues.
+The Clear Creek Fire Department also requested a mine rescue team from Climax Molybdenum Company's Henderson mine.
 Both agencies were over an hour away.
 Local responders, including a backcountry rescue team, made a single attempt to enter the tunnel, using breathing apparatus and an ATV.
 Conditions were still very hazardous in the culvert, including toxic fumes and black smoke reducing visibility to zero.
 The rescuers were forced to turn back.
 Attempts to lower breathing apparatus, a radio and other equipment to the trapped workers were also made.

 Ultimately, the Henderson Mine Rescue Team would make entry into the tunnel and confirm both that the fire was out and that five workers were dead.
 Donald Dejaynes, 43, Dupree Holt, 37, James St. Peters, 52, Gary Foster, 48, and Anthony Aguirre, 18, asphyxiated.

 The four surviving workers were transported to a Denver hospital where they were all treated and subsequently released.
 In recognition of the tragic event, Colorado state governor Bill Ritter later traveled to Georgetown to meet with the families of the deceased.
 The U.S. Chemical Safety and Hazard Investigation Board has completed an investigation into this incident.